Thank you for your service!

 Does the VA Combo License count as a qualifying license to apply for the big game draws?

 Yes.
 The VA Combo License counts as a qualifying license and allows the license holder to apply for the draws.
-VA Combo License applications received by March 27, 2020 are guaranteed to be processed by the primary draw application deadline.
 A Lifetime VA Fishing License will not be considered a qualifying license for the big game draws.
+Lifetime VA Combo applications received by March 31, 2021 will be processed in time to apply for the big game draws.

 Do I need to apply for the Lifetime VA License each year?